rhoticity/tpg-roadtrip-bingo/prompts.md

 ## Easy
 - A yellow automobile (taxis and school buses count)
 - A vehicle with three or more bumper stickers
-- Any Canadian license plate
-- Any Mexican license plate
 - A sign marking a municipality border
 - A sign marking a county OR state border
 - Any historical marker or plaque